mikechristel/sciencemakers-www/README.md

 We primarily develop using Chrome and as a result, it is the browser that is best supported.
 We recommend using Chrome for the best user experience.

 ### Tested
-We actively test the latest versions of the Chrome and Safari browsers, with lesser testing of Edge and Firefox.
+We actively test the latest versions of the following browsers:

+- Chrome (must be version 90 or later; most recent two releases are best supported)
+- Safari (must be version 16 or later; most recent two releases are best supported)

+We occasionally test the following browser:
+- Edge

 ## Known Issues
 * IE support was retired in 2020.